MazinLab/FROST/README.md

 - Always-visible strip at the very top showing a one-line system summary
 - Four indicator chips: **Compressor**, **ADR Ramp**, **GL7**, **Recording**
 - Chip is green (active) or dark/muted (inactive)
-- GL7 is considered active if any heater/switch output is non-zero or the 3-Head temperature is below 400 mK
+- GL7 is considered active if any heater/switch output is non-zero or a cooldown subprocess is alive

 **Thermometry**
 - Live temperature readings from all LS350 inputs (4K Stage, ADR, 4-Switch, 3-Head, 4-Head, 3-Pump, 4-Pump) and LS370 input 1 (Device Stage)